Application Process

 • Cause for application especially if related to deficiencies or variances required (i.e. building code, ADA, NFPA regulations, etc.).

-Drawings, indicating existing conditions and proposed changes in separate drawings, shall:
+Drawings shall indicate existing conditions and proposed changes in separate drawings and be drawn to scale.

-2. contain a site & roof plan showing vents, skylights, mechanical equipment, etc.;
+1. Site & roof plan showing vents, skylights, mechanical equipment, etc. (if applicable)

-4. show façade and elevation(s) wherever any change is proposed along with adjacent structures to each side;
+3. Elevation(s) wherever any change is proposed along with adjacent structures to each side

 Additional support materials should include further documents to augment that required above, such as photographscatalogue cut-sheets, or material samples.